top of page

 • Medications.
 Many prescription drugs can interfere with sleep, such as certain antidepressants and medications for asthma or blood pressure.
 Many over-the-counter medications — such as some pain medications, allergy and cold medications, and weight-loss products — contain caffeine and other stimulants that can disrupt sleep.

 • Medical conditions.
-Examples of conditions linked with insomnia include chronic pain, cancer, diabetes, heart disease, asthma, gastroesophageal re-flux disease (GERD), overactive thyroid, Parkinson's disease and Alzheimer's disease.
+Examples of conditions linked with insomnia include chronic pain, cancer, diabetes, heart disease, asthma, gastroesophageal reflux disease (GERD), overactive thyroid, Parkinson's disease and Alzheimer's disease.

 • Sleep-related disorders.
 Sleep apnea causes you to stop breathing periodically throughout the night, interrupting your sleep.
 Restless legs syndrome causes unpleasant sensations in your legs and an almost irresistible desire to move them, which may prevent you from falling asleep.

 • Caffeine, nicotine and alcohol.
 Coffee, tea, cola and other caffeinated drinks are stimulants.
-Drinking them in the late afternoon or evening can keep you from falling asleep at night.
+Drinking them late afternoon or evening can keep you from falling asleep at night.
 Nicotine in tobacco products is another stimulant that can interfere with sleep.
-Alcohol may help you fall asleep, but it prevents deeper stages of sleep and often causes awakening in the middle of the night.
+Alcohol may help you fall asleep, but it prevents deeper stages of sleep and often causes awakening in the middle of the night.Insomnia and aging

 Insomnia becomes more common with age.
 As you get older, you may experience:

 • Changes in activity.
 You may be less physically or socially active.
 A lack of activity can interfere with a good night's sleep.
-Also, the less active you are, the more likely you may be to take a daily nap, which can interfere with sleep at night.
+Also, the less active you are, the more likely you may take a daily nap, which can interfere with sleep at night.

 • Changes in health.
 Chronic pain from conditions such as arthritis or back problems as well as depression or anxiety can interfere with sleep.
 Issues that increase the need to urinate during the night ―such as prostate or bladder problems ― can disrupt sleep.
 Sleep apnea and restless legs syndrome become more common with age.